-I’m here to explore how humans in business can create connection through their Hero Shot & Story and to challenge the perception that if you are being personal in business, then you aren’t being professional.
+I’m here to explore how you, a human in business, can create connection through your Hero Shot & Story, and to challenge the perception that if you are being personal in business, then you aren’t being professional.

 “My philosophy is to make every single interaction that I have with other human beings meaningful.
 This is regardless of whether I am in a café with an old friend, chatting to a stranger in an Uber or on a Skype call with a client.
 In a highly complicated world where there are so many demands and so much pressure, I think we tend to focus inwards, internalizing the distraction and missing the opportunity for real connection.”

 Inspired by the Humans of New York by photographer Brandon Stanton, Humans.
 In business shines a light on the greatness of leaders within the business community in Australia.